Ivo-Balbaert/The_Way_to_Mojo/book/20_Projects.md

 ```

 The Tensor parametric type declaration has this format:  `Tensor[DType.float64](n)`
 In Mojo *parameters* represent a compile-time value.
-In this example we’re telling the compiler, Tensor is a container for 64-bit floating point values.
-And *arguments* in Mojo represent runtime values, in this case we’re passing n=10_000_000 to Tensor’s constructor to instantiate a 1-dimensional array of 10 million values.
+In this example we're telling the compiler, Tensor is a container for 64-bit floating point values.
+And *arguments* in Mojo represent runtime values, in this case we're passing n=10_000_000 to Tensor's constructor to instantiate a 1-dimensional array of 10 million values.

 Calculation of Euclid distance:
 ```py